You usually have 1 month to challenge a housing benefit decision. Later requests can sometimes be accepted.

 - whether you can appeal to a tribunal

-If you’re entitled to increased housing benefit payments, the council must backdate these to the date of the original decision as long as you asked for a review within time.
+If you’re entitled to increased housing benefit payments, the council must backdate these to the date of the original decision as long as you asked for a review in the time limit.
 You may get a lump-sum payment.

 Appeal to a housing benefit tribunal

-You can write to your council’s housing benefit office to ask for an appeal at a First-tier tribunal if, for example:
+You can write to your council’s housing benefit department to ask for an appeal at the first-tier tribunal.
+For example, you can do this:

-- the council doesn't change the decision on your housing benefit claim after you ask for a review
+- if the council don’t change the decision after you ask for a review

-- instead of asking the council to reconsider its decision
+- instead of asking the council to reconsider their decision

-Use your council's formal complaints process to complain if you are not satisfied with how the council manages your housing benefit affairs.
+Use your council's formal complaints process if you’re not satisfied with how your claim is managed.

-Complain to the Local Government & Social Care Ombudsman if you're not satisfied with the response.
+Complain to the Local Government & Social Care Ombudsman if you're still not satisfied after you complain.

-You can also complain to the Ombudsman if the council doesn't reply to your complaint after 12 weeks.
+You can also complain to the ombudsman if the council don’t reply to your complaint after 12 weeks.

 If you need to talk to someone, we’ll do our best to help